MusalX/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6 dispay the 3 first line using head -3, then dispay only the last one using tail -1 7 escape each special character with /, if theres space, empark  between "" 8 list the content in an other file using ls > file
+9 duplicae the last line, is like appending the last line on the same file